I’ve rounded up several ideas to style your table for a mid-century modern Thanksgiving.

 Read More: All about Cathrineholm

 Thanksgiving Table Decor

 Next, layer on the Thanksgiving accessories.

-Display an abstract pumpkin centerpiece or natural tapers in mid-century candle holders with gold accents.
+Display a modern pumpkin centerpiece or natural tapers in mid-century candle holders with gold accents.
 Or head out to the yard and hunt for fall colors to display in a vase.

 Fall Floral Arrangement

 I put together this simple Thanksgiving floral arrangement with spent crocosmia, barberry, blueberry and Elijah blue fescue cuttings in a classic milk vase.

 More Table Decor